KgitWH21/cereus_limnic_efo_novel_os/story/canon/chapters/node4_Ch7_the_wall.md

 I stare at it.

 For a moment, I consider answering.
-I know who it is.
-I've known for weeks.
-Ever since I started tracing the genetic audit trails, the same name kept appearing in the margins.
-The father of my child.
-The man my own father *selected* for me.

-But he can wait.
+Whoever it is really wants to talk.
+Yet now isn't the time.

-The dead are more pressing company.
+The dead demand answers.

 ---